On the distribution of equivalence classes of random symmetric p-adic matrices: Preliminaries

 \begin{cor} Let $n, m \in \NN$ with $ n\le m$.
 Let $X$ be a random $n \times m$ matrix with independent entries distributed uniformly on $\FF_q$, then

 where $\pi_j(q) = \prod_{i=1}^j (1 - q^{-i})$.
 In particular, when $n = m$,

 \end{cor}

-Note that in the proof of Prop. \ref{gendensity} we have used the fact that measure $\mu$ is invariant under multiplication by elements of $\GL_n(\ZZ_p)$.
-The Haar measure on $p^N \ZZ_p$ is the only entry-wise measure that has this property \cite{evans2001local}, just like the Gaussian measure over $\RR$.
-However it is possible to define a measure invariant under multiplication by $\GL_n(\ZZ_p)$ on the whole group $\M_n(\ZZ_p)$ e.g. the Haar measure on $\M_n(\ZZ_p)$ with $d_H X = \prod \mu(d x_{ij})/|\det X|^n$, or simply define a measure that only depends on $\Sigma$.
+\begin{remark}\normalfont The proof of Proposition \ref{gendensity} relies on the invariance of $\mu$ under multiplication by $\gamma \in\GL_n(\ZZ_p)$.
+The Haar measure on $p^N \ZZ_p$ is the only entry-wise measure with this property, just like the Gaussian measure over $\RR$ \cite{evans2001local} in the case of the Gaussian Orthogonal Ensemble.
+However it is possible to define a measure on the whole group $\M_n(\ZZ_p)$ with this property e.g. the (multiplicative) Haar measure $\mu_H$ with $d_H X = \prod \mu(d x_{ij})/|\det X|^n$, or simply define a measure that only depends on $\Sigma$, see Fulman and Kaplan \cite{fulman2019random}. \end{remark}